“A face is a flower in the solitude of things. A face listens to years, seasons, countless lives…”

 – Raúl Zurita

-Final stage of the WIĊĊNA / OUR FACE project is planned to be a book of around 200 photographic portraits of individuals from different backgrounds, generations and ethnicities, many accompanied by a short caption taken from the individual’s answer to the often complicated question “Where are you from?”.
+WIĊĊNA (translated from Maltese: OUR FACE) is a book of 228 photographic portraits of individuals from different backgrounds, generations and ethnicities, who currently reside in Malta, accompanied by a short caption taken from the individual’s answer to the often complicated question “Where are you from?”

 An island is not an island unless in relation to one or more continents.
 Whether a stepping stone, a refuge or a permanent home, an island exists precisely because people come and go, bring and take, cast anchor and embark.